NETESOLUTIONS/peachtree/UsDigitalServicesPlaybook.md

         - [x] Ship a functioning “minimum viable product” (MVP) that solves a core user need as soon as possible, no longer than three months from the beginning of the project, using a “beta” or “test” period if needed
         - [x] Run usability tests frequently to see how well the service works and identify improvements that should be made
         - [x] Ensure the individuals building the service communicate closely using techniques such as launch meetings, war rooms, daily standups, and team chat tools
-        - [ ] Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners
+        - [x] Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners
         - [x] Release features and improvements multiple times each month
         - [x] Create a prioritized list of tasks the user is trying to accomplish, also known as "user stories"
-        - [ ] Use a source code version control system
+        - [x] Use a source code version control system
         - [x] Give the entire project team access to the issue tracker and version control system
-        - [ ] Use code reviews to ensure quality
+        - [x] Use code reviews to ensure quality
     * Key Questions:
         * How long did it take to ship the MVP?
 If it hasn't shipped yet, when will it?
-            *
+            * We deployed a production release very two sprints and the MVP was available after the initial two sprints.
         * How long does it take for a production deployment?
-            *
+            * Every two sprints resulted in a production deployment.
         * How many days or weeks are in each iteration/sprint?
-            * It depends on the clients needs, but the usual is two weeks.
+            * It depends on the clients needs, but the usual is two to four weeks in other NETE development projects.
         * Which version control system is being used?
             * Github.
         * How are bugs tracked and tickets issued?
 What tool is used?